cosmos/cosmos/VALIDATORS_FAQ.md

 ### Will validators of the Cosmos Hub ever be required to validate other zones in the Cosmos ecosystem?

 Yes, they will.
-If governance decides so, validators of the Cosmos hub might have to validate other zones in the Cosmos ecosystem.
-For example, validators of the Cosmos hub will also validate the first public Ethermint zone.
-Of course, they will be compensated for it in the form of block rewards and transaction fees.
-These rewards will be paid in the native currency of the Ethermint zone, called Photons.
+Initially, validators of the Cosmos hub will also validate the first public Ethermint zone.
+If governance decides so, validators of the Cosmos hub may be required to validate additional zones in the Cosmos ecosystem.
+As the case with the Ethermint Zone, for each additional zone compensation is to be provided in the form of block rewards and transaction fees.

 ## Staking and incentives